165

 ENHANCE YOUR BALANCE WITH SINGLE-LEG EXERCISES

-FLEXIBILITIES ROLE IN BALANCE AND COORDINATION
+ROLE OF FLEXIBILITY IN BALANCE AND COORDINATION

 ENHANCE YOUR STABILITY WITH MINDFUL MOVEMENTS